Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-After a person consumes contaminated food, the larvae migrate throughout the body, including the brain and spinal cord, the liquor-conduction pathways, and form cysts.
+After a person consumes contaminated food, the larvae migrate throughout the body, including the brain, spinal cord, and cerebrospinal fluid pathways, and form cysts.

-The size of the cysts in the parenchyma of the brain is usually not more than 1 cm, while the size of the cysts freely floating in the cerebrospinal fluid can exceed 5 cm.
+The size of cysts in the brain parenchyma is usually no more than 1 cm, while the size of cysts freely floating in the cerebrospinal fluid can exceed 5 cm.

-Clinical symptoms of neurocysticercosis are minimal until the larvae die within the cysts, when local inflammation, gliosis, and edema develop, manifested by epileptiform seizures (the most common symptom), mental disorders and personality changes or focal neurologic symptoms.
-In the case of occlusion of the ventricles of the brain with free-floating cysticercas, obstructive hydrocephalus develops.
-With the rupture of cysts and the entry of their contents into the cerebrospinal fluid, subacute eosinophilic meningitis develops.
-Mortality with neurocysticercosis is up to 50%.
+Clinical symptoms of neurocysticercosis are minimal until the larvae die inside the cysts, when local inflammation, gliosis, and edema develop, manifested by epileptiform seizures (the most characteristic symptom), mental disorders, and personality changes or focal neurological symptoms.
+In the case of occlusion of the cerebral ventricles by free-floating cysticerci, obstructive hydrocephalus develops.
+When cysts rupture and their contents enter the cerebrospinal fluid, subacute eosinophilic meningitis develops.
+Mortality in neurocysticercosis is up to 50%.

-The basis for suspecting a patient of neurocysticercosis is information about visits to endemic areas or developing countries, the presence of eosinophilic meningitis or unexplained convulsive seizures, focal neurological disorders and mental disorders.
-Suspicion is confirmed when multiple calcified pathological cysts are found on CG or MRI, the use of contrast allows for a clearer picture of pathological foci.
-The diagnosis is finally verified by serological examination of serum and CSF, sometimes the contents of cysts.
+The basis for suspecting neurocysticercosis in a patient is information about visiting endemic areas or developing countries, the presence of eosinophilic meningitis or unexplained seizures, focal neurological disorders and mental disorders.
+Suspicion is confirmed by detection of multiple calcified pathological cysts on CG or MRI; the use of contrast allows obtaining a clearer image of pathological foci.
+The diagnosis is finally verified by serological testing of blood serum and CSF, sometimes the contents of cysts.

 Who to contact?

-Albendazole (7.5 mg / kg orally every 12 hours for 8-30 days, the maximum daily dose of 800 mg) is the drug of choice.
-Alternatively, praziquantel can be used from 20 to 33 mg / kg orally 3 times / day for 30 days.
+Albendazole (7.5 mg/kg PO every 12 hours for 8 to 30 days; maximum daily dose 800 mg) is the drug of choice.
+Alternatively, praziquantel 20 to 33 mg/kg PO 3 times daily for 30 days may be used.

-Dexamethasone 8 mg 1 time / sug orally or intravenously for the first 2-4 days will help reduce the intensity of acute inflammatory response to the death of larvae.
-For some time, anticonvulsant drugs may be in demand.
-According to the indications, surgical removal of cysts and the installation of a ventricular shunt are performed.
+Dexamethasone 8 mg once a day orally or intravenously during the first 2-4 days will help reduce the intensity of the acute inflammatory response to the death of larvae.
+Anticonvulsants may be required for some time.
+If indicated, surgical removal of cysts and installation of a ventricular shunt are performed.